Trammels, Missouri City, Texas

-Trammels (sometimes spelled Trammells) was an unincorporated area near State Highway 6 in eastern Fort Bend County.
+Trammels (sometimes spelled Trammells) was an unincorporated area near State Highway 6 in eastern Fort Bend County, Texas, United States.

 Location

-Trammels was located on the southwest side of Oyster Creek, twenty miles east of Richmond, at the junction of a graded and drained road and what later was designated as McKeever Road (which paralleled the railroad tracks in this vicinity).
+Trammels was located on the southwestern side of Oyster Creek, twenty miles east of Richmond, at the junction of a graded and drained road and what later was designated as McKeever Road (which paralleled the railroad tracks in this vicinity).
 It was about one mile west of the present-day junction of Texas State Highway 6 and Trammel-Fresno (sic) Road.
 This is near what later became the south terminus of the Fort Bend Tollway, approximately halfway between U.S. Highway 59 and State Highway 288.
 The remnants of Trammels are within the city limits of Missouri City, a Houston suburb, after having been annexed in October 1981.

 History

-Little is known regarding early history of the town though there are some records of the development of the neighboring town of DeWalt, of which community Trammels became a part.
+Little is known regarding the early history of the town, though there are some records of the development of the neighboring town of DeWalt, of which community Trammels became a part.
 In 1936, Trammels had a row of dwellings, one business, and five farm units.
 Although it appeared on county maps, population statistics were never recorded.